The Maps SDK for iOS uses a pay-as-you-go pricing model.

-To view or change quota limits for the Maps SDK for Android:
+To view or change quota limits for the Maps SDK for iOS:

-- In the Google Cloud Console, open the Google Maps Platform Quotas page.
+- In the Cloud Console, open the Google Maps Platform Quotas page.

-- Click the APIs drop-down and select the Maps SDK for Android.
+- Click the APIs drop-down and select the Maps SDK for iOS.

 - To view the quota limits, scroll down to the Billable Requests